rotate your phone

 N24 HOUSE

-This project began with the owner’s vision of creating more living space for the future, as the current home shared with his parents might not accommodate those needs.
-Reflecting on his past,
+This project began with the owner’s vision of creating more living space for the future, as the current home shared with his parents might not accommodate

-he realized that the old family house—still unsold and located in the same friendly neighborhood—could provide the perfect foundation for his new project.
+those needs.
+Reflecting on his past, he realized that the old family house—still unsold and located in the same friendly neighborhood—could provide

-The original house was a one-and-a-half-story duplex, blending wood and concrete, oriented south, and designed for excellent ventilation.
-Inspired by this, he decided to begin anew, removing
+the perfect foundation for his new project.
+The original house was a one-and-a-half-story duplex, blending wood and concrete, oriented south, and designed

-the existing structure and building a new home from the ground up.
+for excellent ventilation.
+Inspired by this, he decided to begin anew, removing the existing structure and building a new home from the ground up.

 The owner’s first request to the architect was to optimize air circulation throughout the house.
-His second request was for a 45-degree roofline, as he felt this design balanced
+His second request was for a 45-degree roofline, as he felt

+a harmonious composition.
 The left module reflects a modern aesthetic with a flat roof, while the right module features the requested 45-degree roofline.
-Together, these volumes form a cohesive whole, enhancing both

-the massing and the architectural character of the house.
+Together, these volumes form a cohesive whole, enhancing both the massing and the architectural character of the house.

 Views were another important consideration.
 Surrounded by 30-year-old homes, there were few opportunities for open vistas.
-The architect addressed this by introducing small internal courtyards
+The architect addressed this

-and open spaces that allow natural light to filter in from above.
-These openings create a soft, sunlit effect during the day while ensuring privacy at night.
+by introducing small internal courtyards and open spaces that allow natural light to filter in from above.
+These openings create a soft, sunlit effect during

 The living and dining area is the highlight of the home, offering the largest open space with views of both the outdoor garden and the garage.
-One of the owner’s passions is collecting

-vintage cars, and he wanted the ability to admire them from inside his home.
-To fulfill this wish, the architect framed a direct view of the car collection from the living area
+One of the owner’s passions is collecting vintage cars, and he wanted the ability to admire them from inside his home.
+To fulfill this wish,

-—adding a deeply personal and meaningful touch to the design.
-This story and these design choices have transformed a compact site into a cherished home, one that harmonizes memory,
+This story and these design choices have transformed a compact site into a cherished home, one that harmonizes memory, lifestyle, and

-lifestyle, and architectural expression.
+architectural expression.

 Architects: Narucha Kuwattanapasiri, Unnop Tupwong